-These instructions work with all versions of WordPerfect for Windows and was written using WP X5.
+These instructions work with all versions of WordPerfect for Windows and was written using WP X5 and still work in the same in version X8.
 For best results, follow these steps, in this order.

 - Fixing White-Space Behaviors

 - Setting default Tab Settings on Ruler Bar